semantic-release-plus/semantic-release-plus/packages/srp/docs/support/FAQ.md

 ## Can I use semantic-release with any CI service?

-Yes, **semantic-release** can be used with any CI service, as long as it provides:
+Yes, **semantic-release-plus** can be used with any CI service, as long as it provides:

 - A way to set [authentication](../usage/ci-configuration.md#authentication) via environment variables
 - A way to guarantee that the `semantic-release` command is [executed only after all the tests of all the jobs in the CI build pass](../usage/ci-configuration.md#run-semantic-release-only-after-all-tests-succeeded)